Nutrition

 Chips de plátano deshidratado 100% natural.
 Crujientes, ligeras y con buen aporte de carbohidratos y potasio.
 Formato bolsa de 2 kg para rellenar bolsitas individuales.
 Fáciles de comer corriendo sin necesidad de masticar mucho.

-View product on Amazon →
+View on Amazon →

 Clif Bar Original Energy Bar